46 Classic Cocktails You Need to Know

 This classic cocktail was probably your grandfather’s drink of choice.
 It’s made with scotch and Drambuie, a scotch-based liqueur infused with honey, herbs and spices.
 Bold and stiff, it’s a drink best served in a rocks glass over ice.

 Sangria is considered a Spanish wine punch.
 However, it wasn’t always that way.
 Historians have dated variations of sangria back to Greco-Roman times when they would add sweeteners and spices to their wine.
 Today, sangria can be made red or white and mixed with assorted juices and cut fruit.
+Sangria is one of our favorite birthday cocktails!

 This uniquely prepared New Orleans cocktail is made with cognac, absinthe, bitters and sugar.
 Made using two Old-Fashioned glasses, the drink begins by swirling absinthe in one glass.
 Then, in the second glass, the remaining ingredients are mixed and strained into the first.
 See why the Sazerac is the coolest cocktail around.